dhruv16092002/pyspark/README.md

-# PySpark Data Engineering Practice
+# PySpark Data Engineering Practice in databricks

 This project showcases my hands-on experience using **PySpark** for building data pipelines and performing data transformations.
 The focus is on reading data from various **source systems**, applying **data cleaning and transformation logic**, and writing it to multiple **sink systems**.